 - Monitoring the other driver’s social media.
 If the other party is active on social media sites, your lawyer or an investigator might uncover photographs and statements that can contradict their version of events.

 Hire a Fort Lauderdale Car Accident Lawyer from Steinger, Greene & Feiner

-Call our office today at (954) 302-7080 for a free consultation about your car accident injury.
+A car accident lawyer will scrutinize the details, and explore every possibility to ensure that you are given a fair settlement if possible.
+Call our office today at (800) 560-5059 for a free consultation about your car accident injury.